Data centric architecture

 Once the strategies are aligned, a company needs to put them into practice and start leveraging its data.

-It must build a data architecture that puts data at the heart of operations, as explained above.
+As mentioned above, it needs to build a data architecture that puts data at the heart of its operations.

-The cloud allows you to outsource the management of your infrastructure and its evolution to a provider who specializes in this area.
-The three global leaders Amazon, Microsoft and Google are generally considered to be a guarantee of long-term stability.
+The cloud lets you entrust the management and evolution of your infrastructures to a specialized provider.
+The three world leaders, Amazon, Microsoft and Google, are seen as guarantors of long-term stability.

-This gives data architects all the building blocks they need to focus on designing a scalable data centric architecture.
+This simplifies the implementation of a scalable data-centric architecture.
+In fact, data architects have all the building blocks they need to concentrate on design.

 Data governance